tonycai/smart_crypto_portfolio_manager/README.md

 Agents communicate using two protocols:

 #### Agent-to-Agent (A2A) Protocol
+- Implements the [Google Agent-to-Agent (A2A) protocol](https://github.com/google/A2A) for standardized agent communication
 - Agent discovery through agent cards (JSON files describing capabilities)
 - Task-based interaction model
 - Structured JSON messages